sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The research question consists of the problem **school refusal** and the population **teenagers**, and these two are the thematic elements of this research question.
 :::

-The thematic elements makes the starting point for further planning of the search, where the next step will be [finding good search terms](/en/searching/plan-your-searches.html#finding-good-search-tems)
+The thematic elements makes the starting point for further planning of the search, where the next step will be [finding good search terms](/en/searching/plan-your-searches.html#finding-good-search-tems).

-:::::: details  The PICO and SPIDER frameworks are models used for structuring questions, often within health-related subjects, because it captures each key element required for a focused question.
-PICO stands for certain elements that are often included in health-related research questions:
+:::::: details  The PICO framework is a model used for structuring questions, often within health-related subjects, because each key element required for a focused question is captured.
+The letters P.I.C.O. stand for certain elements that are often included in health-related research questions:

 **P**: (problem or patient) <br />
 **I**: (intervention) <br />